 The state-owned logging agency VicForests regularly breach environmental laws by logging threatened species habitat and protected forest types.
-We take action in the face of inadequate government regulation through our Citizen Science Program.
+We take action in the face of inadequate government regulation through our Citizen Science and forest monitoring program.

 The program collects data on threatened species and ecological values that are protected by Victorian law but threatened by logging.
 We report our results to the Victorian government.

 Head over to the Events page more information about our next skill share camp we are running and to register your interest.

 We conduct surveys for species such as the endangered Long-footed Potoroo, Greater Glider and large forest Owls in areas scheduled for logging.
 The program has protected habitat by creating reserves and stopped several unlawful logging operations.
 Our citizen science program was nominated as a finalist in the 2015 United Nations World Environment Day Awards.

 Every few months over long weekends we hold citizen science survey camps and skillshares in the forests of far East Gippsland.
 Camps are open to all members of the public, regardless of experience.

 Survey camps focus on threatened species surveying and conservation in the forests of East Gippsland.
 Participants learn about threats to species, ecology, survey techniques, data collection and collation.
 The camps collect data on threatened species and ecological values.
 Data is collated into scientific reports.
 Reports are presented to the Department of Environment to ensure endangered species habitat is given the legal protections afforded to it.